tlricherson/TESC_MIT_Data/Session_1.md

 ## Other resources ##
 The articles below are not required reading.
-They are included here, in case any of you are interested in delving deeper into these topics.
+They are included here as a reference, in case anyone is interested in delving deeper into these topics.

 Datnow, A., & Hubbard, L. (2016).
 [Teacher capacity for and beliefs about data-driven decision making: A literature review of international research.](https://link.springer.com/article/10.1007/s10833-015-9264-2) Journal of Educational Change, 17(1), 7-28.

+Farrell, C. C., & Marsh, J. A. (2016).
+[Contributing conditions: A qualitative comparative analysis of teachers’ instructional responses to data.](http://www.sciencedirect.com/science/article/pii/S0742051X1630138X) Teaching and Teacher Education, 60, 398-412.

 Hoogland, I., Schildkamp, K., van der Kleij, F., Heitink, M., Kippers, W., Veldkamp, B., & Dijkstra, A. M. (2016).
 [Prerequisites for data-based decision making in the classroom: Research evidence and practical illustrations.](http://www.sciencedirect.com/science/article/pii/S0742051X16301408) Teaching and teacher education, 60, 377-386.